orbisat-oeiras/backend/README.md

     - ``DataStamp``: general information attached to all data sent, e.g., timestamp and coordinates
 - Services: Modular classes implementing internal functionality

+## Data flow
+- ``IDataProvider``s emit an event when they get data
+- ``IDataProcessor``s subscribe to providers, process their data and send a new event
+- The main controller subscribes to the final providers (processors are also providers) and communicates their data to the client

 ## Notes and useful things
 Most browsers have a limit of 6 connections per domain.
 Since each SSE endpoint represents a connection that stays open indeterminatly, we have to be very careful when subscribing to SSEs.
 However, response bodies consist of ``data`` tags and ``event`` tags, so we can have a single endpoint which sends all the data.
 Thus the endpoints specified above become internal spearations which all write to the same endpoint.